Budgeting sucks.

 Wrapping up

-Focus on the activities and budget cuts that are the main drivers for financial success and that will get you the most return on effort.
+Focus on the activities and budget cuts that are the main drivers for financial success and will get you the most return on effort.

 This was very clever.
 The tips will definitely take discipline as long as we are looking at the bigger picture and staying focused.
 Love this information.
 Pinned it!